Beaudesert

 AreaSearch assessment of residential development activity positions Beaudesert among the top 25% of areas assessed nationwide

-Beaudesert has averaged approximately 223 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 1,118 homes were approved, with an additional 82 approved in FY-26 so far.
-On average, 1.3 new residents have been arriving per year for each new home over these five financial years, indicating balanced supply and demand dynamics.
+Beaudesert averaged approximately 223 new dwelling approvals annually.
+Between financial years FY-21 and FY-25, a total of 1,118 homes were approved, with an additional 97 approved so far in FY-26.
+On average, 1.3 new residents arrived per new home over the past five financial years.

-The average expected construction cost value of new dwellings is $300,000.
-This year alone, $31.2 million in commercial approvals have been registered, reflecting robust commercial development momentum.
-Compared to Greater Brisbane, Beaudesert's construction activity per person is comparable, maintaining market equilibrium consistent with surrounding areas and suggesting strong developer confidence in the location.
-The new building activity consists of 84.0% detached dwellings and 16.0% medium and high-density housing, preserving the area's low density nature while attracting space-seeking buyers.
+This indicates that supply and demand are well-matched, contributing to stable market dynamics.
+The average value of new dwellings developed is $300,000.
+In FY-26, $31.2 million in commercial approvals have been registered, suggesting strong commercial development momentum.
+Compared to Greater Brisbane, Beaudesert's construction activity per person is comparable, maintaining market equilibrium with surrounding areas, and significantly higher than the national average, indicating strong developer confidence in the location.

+New building activity consists of 84.0% detached dwellings and 16.0% medium and high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
 With around 50 people per dwelling approval, Beaudesert exhibits characteristics of a growth area.
-According to the latest AreaSearch quarterly estimate, Beaudesert is projected to add 2,179 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, Beaudesert is projected to add 2,044 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development